ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt_hgss-pokemarts/pt_hgss-pokemarts.md

 ## Adding a new Poké Mart

-If you haven't already, you'll have to perform the ARM9 expansion since that's were the new Poké Mart(s) will be written to.
+If you haven't already, you'll have to apply the **ARM9 Expansion** patch since that's were the new Poké Mart(s) will be written to.
-You can do so by clicking "Expand ARM9" in DSPRE toolbox, then go to Unpacked/SynthOverlay in your DSPRE project folder (which will be named ROMname_DSPRE_contents, and will be in the same folder of your ROM) and using your hex editor of choice open either file 0009 if you're on Platinum or 0000 for HGSS.
+You can do so by clicking **ARM9 Expansion** in DSPRE toolbox, then go to `YourROMNAme_DSPRE_contents/unpacked/synthoverlay` in your DSPRE project folder and using your hex editor of choice open either file `0009` if you're on Platinum or `0000` for HGSS.

-You can write at whatever offset you want as long as it's empty, I will be writing my Poké Mart at 0x100.
+You can write at whatever offset you want as long as it's empty, I will be writing my Poké Mart at `0x100`.
 You need to sum `0x023C8000` to this offset, and write it down since you'll need it later to display the mart in game.
 In my case it will be `0x023C8100`.

 Poké Mart are loaded in the RAM as a list of bytes of the items index numbers, with `FF FF` at the end of each mart, each item taking up two bytes.
 Refer to [Bulbapedia's list of items by index number](https://bulbapedia.bulbagarden.net/wiki/List_of_items_by_index_number_(Generation_IV)).